 - a) See 3.1.8.a.

 - b) See 3.1.8.b.

-- c) The organiser will establish a 10 minute period during which all fly-off competitors must wind their rubber motor and launch their model.
-Within these 10 minutes the competitor will have the right to a second attempt in the case of an unsuccessful attempt for an additional flight according to para 3.2.5.
+- c) The organiser will establish a 7 minute period during which all fly-off competitors must launch their model.
+Competitors may use one rubber motor which was wound before the start of the 7 minute period and may wind additional rubber motors during the period.
+Within these 7 minutes the competitor will have the right to a second attempt in the case of an unsuccessful attempt for an additional flight according to para 3.2.5.
 Starting positions will be decided by a draw for each fly-off.

 - d) See 3.1.8.d.

 - e) See 3.1.8.e.

-- f) See 3.1.8.f.